wbthomason/packer.nvim/README.md

 #### Profiling usage
 This will rebuild your `packer_compiled.vim` with profiling code included.
-In order to visualise the output of the profile Restart your neovim and run `PackerProfile`.
+In order to visualise the output of the profile restart your neovim and run `PackerProfile`.
 This will open a window with the output of your profiling.

 ## Debugging
 `packer.nvim` logs to `stdpath(cache)/packer.nvim.log`.
 Looking at this file is usually a good start